PetraOleum/mastodon-metservice/README.md

 * `website_url`: URL to direct users for more information (currently unused, and instead taken from the feed for each individual alert)
 * `archive_file`: JSON file used to save the most recently updated information - currently only used for the list of guids for comparison with most recent rss load
 * `mastodon_server`: URL of the mastodon server the account is located on
-* `mastodon_cred`: file path to the user secret file for the bot; can also just contain the secret directly (not reccomended)
+* `mastodon_cred`: file path to the user secret file for the bot; can also just contain the secret directly (not recommended)
 * `visibility`: Post visibility on mastodon, one of 'public', 'unlisted', 'private', or 'direct'

 # Adapting